edgio-docs/edgio-docs/guides/connectors.md

 # Connectors

 Connector packages help build and run your app within the XDN.
 When you run `xdn init`, the XDN CLI detects the framework used by your app and installs the corresponding connector package.
-For example, if you use Next.js, `@xdn/next` will be installed.
+For example, if you use Next.js, `{{ PACKAGE_NAME }}/next` will be installed.
 If no connector package exists for the framework that you use, you can still deploy to the XDN by implementing the connector interface directly in your app.

 ## Writing a connector